Home » Dinner » How to grill lamb loin chops

 Carryover cooking and resting meat

 One thing that many home cooks don’t realize is that meat continues to cook after you take it off of the heat.
-This is true for any method: oven, pan, grill, etc.
+This is true for any cooking method, whether it is the oven, stovetop or grill.

 This is called “carryover cooking“.
 When meat is removed from a heat source, it will continue to cook.
 The outside surface of the meat is hotter than the center.